BEAST-Fitting/beast/docs/workflow.rst

    the noise is a fraction of the model SED flux and there is no bias.
    No ASTs are used.
 2. 'Toothpick':  The AST results are assumed to be independent between different bands (even if they are not).
-The ASTs results are binned in log(flux) bins and the average bias and standard deviation is tabulated and used to compute the bias and noise for each model in the physics grid.
+The AST results are binned in log(flux) bins and the average bias and standard deviation is tabulated and used to compute the bias and noise for each model in the physics grid.
 3. 'Truncheon': The covariance between bands is measured using the AST results.